Skip to content

 • telemetry, correlation, and idempotency

 The UI is never the enforcement boundary.
-Entity System UI uses generated hints to render accurate affordances, but every mutation is checked again on the server against actor, scope, policy, lifecycle, evidence, and action context.
+Blueprint UI interprets declared hints to render accurate affordances, but every mutation is checked again on the server against actor, scope, policy, lifecycle, evidence, and request context.

 Regulated Execution